 A soundscape stop-motion short about Central American animals.
 Look, listen, and learn about Indigenous instruments and other silly sounds.
 Can you identify the instrumental sounds each animal makes?
-A great experience for multilingual families and nonverbal children, who want to experience music and traditions from Latinx/Central America.
+A get experience for multilingual families and nonverbal children, who want to experience music and traditions from Latinx/Central America.

 Build your own instrument

 Save your recycling, toilet paper rolls, pennies, doodads, and thinga-ma-bobs!

 You’ll just need scissors, a little tape, and some decoration to make your own shaker to narrate with music together from home.

 Rebekah Crisanta de Ybarra a.k.a.
 Lady Xøk (Maya-Lenca tribal citizen) is a Midwest based artist, musician, and culture bearer whose work is rooted in Latinx Indigenous Futurisms.
 Her interdisciplinary practice (visual art, music, theatre, dance, literature, puppetry & public art) often speaks from a perspective of Liberation Theology about interconnectedness, environmental justice, healing, and collective resilience.
 Lady Xøk is a nu-nueva project mixing rock, folk, and Indigenous instruments performed inside multimedia installations for experimental storytelling performance.
 Funded in part with support from Cheryl Henson and The Jim Henson Foundation. http://www.rebekahcrisanta.com/